-- Federal Species at Risk Act - Federal Fisheries Act - Provincial Policy Statement Natural Heritage and Natural Hazard Policies (2005) - Greenbelt Act, Greenbelt Plan NHS and related policies (2005) - Provincial Endangered Species Act (2007) - Ontario Regulation 166/06 Development, Interference with Wetlands and Alterations to Shorelines and Watercourses
+- Greenbelt Act Greenbelt Plan NHS and related policies; - Provincial Endangered Species Act; - Ontario Regulation 166/06 Development, Interference with Wetlands and Alterations to Shorelines and Watercourses; - TRCA Terrestrial Natural Heritage System Strategy; - TRCA Valley and Stream Corridor Management Program; - York Region Official Plan (Significant Forests and Greenlands System); and, - City of Vaughan OPA 600 (Woodlands, Natural Heritage Framework).

-- TRCA Terrestrial Natural Heritage System Strategy (2007) - TRCA Valley and Stream Corridor Management Program (2004) - York Region Official Plan Significant Forests and Greenlands System (2009) - City of Vaughan OPA 600 (Woodlands, Natural Heritage Framework) and OPA 601 Background Reports - Humber River Watershed Plan (TRCA 2008) - Draft City of Vaughan Natural Heritage in the City Report (AECOM 2009)
+Based on a review of the available background information summarized above and field reconnaissance of accessible properties, a Natural Heritage System (NHS) was established as a "framework" for the preparation of land use alternatives for the Kleinburg-Nashville Secondary Plan Area.
+Since the majority of the natural features within the study area are part of the Greenbelt Plan and Protected Countryside Natural Heritage System, the minimum 30 metre vegetation protection zone or buffer requirement for woodlands, wetlands, watercourses and environmental policy areas such as ANSI's and ESA's was applied.

-Based on a review of the available background information summarized above and field reconnaissance of accessible properties, a Natural Heritage System (NHS), also referred to as a Natural Heritage Network, was established as a 'framework' for the preparation of land use alternatives for the Kleinburg-Nashville Secondary Plan Area.
-Since the majority of the natural features within the study area are part of the Greenbelt Plan and Protected Countryside Natural Heritage System, the greater of a minimum 30 metre vegetation protection zone or buffer from the edge of woodlands, wetlands, watercourses and environmental policy areas, such as ANSI's and ESA's, or b) the Greenbelt Plan NHS line, was used to define the 'environmental protection framework' for the Secondary Plan Focus Areas.
+The NHS presented in Figure 5 (Map of Opportunities and Constraints) defines the limits of the natural features (i.e. valleylands, woodlot, wetlands, and watercourses) plus a

-The NHS (Natural Heritage Network) presented in Figure 5 (Map of Opportunities and Constraints) defines the limits of the natural features (i.e. valleylands, woodlot, wetlands, and watercourses) plus a 30 metre buffer.
-The limit of the Greenbelt Plan NHS is also shown.
+30 metre buffer.
 Refinements to the NHS boundary and buffers will be addressed during subsequent phases in the planning process when more detailed information is available.
-For example, meander belt width and/or geotechnical stable slope line plus an appropriate setback may extend beyond the 30 metre NHS buffer or Greenbelt Plan NHS line shown on Figure 5 for the Humber River valleylands.
-Floodline analysis of the Purpleville Creek system in the northeast corner of the study area (i.e. Kipling Avenue Community) may also result in refinements to the limits of the NHS and buffer/setback requirements.
+For example, meander belt width and/or geotechnical stable slope line plus an appropriate setback may extend beyond the 30 metre NHS buffer shown on Figure 5 for the Humber River valleylands.
+Floodline analysis of the Purpleville Creek system in the northeast corner of the study area (i.e. Focus Area 5 and 6) may also result in refinements to the limits of the NHS and buffer/setback requirements.

-The NHS outlined in Figure 5 is consistent with the Natural Heritage Framework (i.e. Category 1 lands) identified in the City of Vaughan's report, Natural Heritage in the City - Background for the Official Plan (AECOM 2009).
+The NHS outlined in Figure 3 is consistent with the Natural Heritage Framework (i.e. Category 1 lands) identified in the City of Vaughan's report, Natural Heritage in the City - Background for the Official Plan (AECOM - Draft July 2009).
 Category 1 lands contain natural features that are protected under the current environmental legislation and policy regime, as noted above.